Fame (2009 film)

-Debbie Allen, who portrays the school principal Angela Simms, is the only person to appear in the original movie, the subsequent television show (in the 1980 film and the series she played the role of dance teacher Lydia Grant), and this production.
+Debbie Allen, who portrays the school principal Angela Simms, is the only person to appear in the original film, the subsequent television series (in the film and the series she played the role of dance teacher Lydia Grant), and the remake.

+Fame premiered at The Grove Theatre in Los Angeles, California on September 23, 2009, and was released in the United States on September 25, by MGM Distribution Co.
+The film received generally negative reviews from critics, but was moderately successful, grossing $77.2 million worldwide against a production budget of $18 million.

 Plot

 Auditions

 During the opening scenes in auditions and orientation, it is told that in 1936, New York City Mayor Fiorello H. LaGuardia founded the High School of Music & Art in order to provide a facility where the most gifted and talented public school students of New York City could pursue their talents in art or music, while also completing a full academic program of instruction.
 In 1948, the School of Performing Arts (P.A.) was created to provide training in performance skills to students who wished to prepare for professional careers in dance, music or drama.

 Freshman year

 Students learn on the first day of classes that their teachers expect them to know everything.
 In dance class, the teacher Ms. Kraft is worried about Kevin's dancing, but is easily impressed by Alice.

 In acting class, Jenny feels uncomfortable to let loose and be crazy like everyone else.
 In music class, Mr. Cranston gives Victor pointers, while Denise plays the music perfectly on the piano.

 In the lunchroom, everyone practices their major and they all get up and dance ('This Is My Life'), while Denise and Malik escape the madness and they talk to each other, Denise saying that her uptight and conservative parents thinks that the school is "people sitting around, practicing cello all day", and that they would die if they saw this.
 Malik reveals that his mother doesn't even know that he is coming to the school because she works three jobs and would never notice.

 Just before freshman year ends, it shows Malik at his apartment, his mother finding his report card, making it clear that he goes to Performing Arts.
 She is angry but he continues to go to the school.
 The year closes after she goes to work and leaves Malik standing alone.